Marcos653/Marcos653/README.md

 ### About me

 - 🎓 Degree in system analysis and development at Unopar.
-- 👨‍🎓 I am a graduate student in data science at Unopar.
+- 👨‍🎓 I am a graduate student in java architecture and development at FIAP.
 - 🎯 Interest: Java, JavaScript, Python, SQL, NOSQL, SpringBoot, Django, Node.

 ## Skills :nerd_face: